 Besides a daily rate difference, there can also be what is referred to as an “intra-day” price change.
 This doesn’t happen very often but when there is something that happens that causes a sudden selloff in stocks or there is some very solid economic news released, investors can move their funds around during the course of a business day.

-When conforming rates are released each day based upon the particular mortgage bond or index, jumbo rates are also set with an eye toward conforming rates.
+When conforming rates are released each day based on the particular mortgage bond or index, jumbo rates are also set with an eye toward conforming rates.
 Jumbo rates are typically higher than conforming rates by about 0.25% to 0.50%.
-For example, if a conforming rate on a 30-year loan is at 4.00% then a jumbo rate for that day would be around 4.25% to 4.50%.
+For example, if a conforming rate on a 30-year loan is at 6.0% then a jumbo rate for that day would be around 6.25% to 6.50%.

 Hybrid loans, adjustable rate mortgages where the initial rate is fixed for a predetermined period of time can also vary based upon whether or not points were paid.
 Points are a form of interest paid up front to the lender which is why discount points are considered tax deductible when filing taxes.
 Mortgage interest is tax-deductible in most cases and since points are a form of mortgage interest they’re also eligible.

 When you decide between different loan programs you’ll also need to decide which particular rate you want and whether or not you want to pay any points.
-Finally, getting an interest rate quote each day does not guarantee that rate will be available until you’ve submitted a complete loan file.
-Details of when rates can be locked are disclosed in your rate lock disclosure you will receive with your initial loan disclosures.
-When comparing rates with lenders, it always a good idea to do so on the same day to get a true “apples to apples” comparison.
-Contact us today if you have any questions about the Jumbo loan application, pre approval process.
+Finally, getting an interest rate quote each day does not guarantee that the rate will be available until you’ve submitted a complete loan file.
+Details of when rates can be locked are disclosed in the rate lock disclosure you will receive with your initial loan disclosures.
+When comparing rates with lenders, it’s always a good idea to do so on the same day to get a true “apples to apples” comparison.